 Light surveys are made periodically by DPS and defective lights are reported on a regular basis to the Physical Plant, which takes corrective action as soon as possible.
 Physical Plant staff also continuously review campus lighting needs and respond to concerns expressed by campus community members regarding deficient lighting.
 Big Rapids Campus lighting concerns can be directed to the Physical Plant Office at (231) 591-2600.
+Non-Campus sites are also monitored for safety concerns and maintenance issues on a regular basis.

-Educational Programs Related to Security Awareness and Prevention of Criminal Activity security and the security of others and to inform them about the prevention of crimes.
+Educational Programs Related to Security Awareness and Prevention of Criminal Activity

+The University seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.
 These programs are discussed below.

-The University seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own